 The primary concern for most students in the country is the lingering belief that they aren’t doing enough, or have certain underdeveloped skills that could hugely affect their employment opportunities.
 However, that is not true.
 Although some companies might have a particular set of requirements for certain job profiles, maintaining good grades and having a reasonable amount of expertise is more than sufficient for landing most of the available placement opportunities.
 A strong curriculum vitae (CV) in terms of off-campus internships during vacations, experience in the field of research, volunteer work, or noteworthy achievements in other fields such as sports, music, dance, etc. also help to increase the candidate’s chances.
 Soft skills too, like good communication, high enthusiasm, team spirit or negotiation skills, can come in handy during a job interview.

 For a basic summer internship program, the process usually starts at the beginning of the fifth semester—whereas the placement/eighth-semester internship procedure starts at the beginning of the seventh semester.
-Although the process varies from company to company, the general procedure followed includes taking a written qualifying test, followed by a series of eliminatory rounds—be it group discussions, technical interviews or HR interviews.
+Although the process varies from company to company, the general procedure followed includes taking a written qualifying test, followed by a series of eliminatory rounds—be it group discussions, technical interviews, or HR interviews.
 Each subsequent round is designed to test a specific skill so as to find the perfect candidate for each position.
-But once a candidate gets accepted by a company, he or she cannot appear for any other placement test.
-Hence, they should think and choose wisely before applying for any position.

-Being one of the leading private universities in the country, MIT has always relished a certain amount of respect in the corporate world.
+Being one of the leading private institutes in the country, MIT has always relished a certain amount of respect in the corporate world.
 This can be seen translated into the domain of placements as well.
-The college hosts approximately 125 recruiting teams each year for undergraduate and postgraduate campus placements.
+The college hosts approximately 200+ recruiting teams each year for undergraduate and postgraduate campus placements.
 Yet, it manages to provide quality placements to almost a thousand students each year.
+Furthermore, the average and median CTC for B.Tech students was Rs.
+7.24 lakhs and Rs.
+6.52 lakhs respectively.
 Some of the top recruiters in the year 2017 included companies like:

 Amazon: 21 students